Coronavirus digest: French hospitals transfer critically ill COVID-19 patients to Germany | DW | 07.11.2020

 Germany has again stepped in to prevent intensive care facilities in eastern France from being overwhelmed.
 The gesture comes as France reports its highest daily rise in cases.
 Follow DW for the latest.

-Hospitals in Germany are once again taking in COVID-19 patients from across the French border.
+Hospitals in Germany are once again taking in COVID-19 patients from France.
 Patients in critical condition from the French border regions of Grand Est were transferred to Saarbrücken and Völklingen on Thursday and Friday, the Metz-Thionville regional hospital said in a statement.

 Eight patients were transferred, French lawmaker Christophe Arend wrote on Twitter.